 James J. LaRue – I loved this, still do.
 Schminese Schmemocracy, this was G’n’R. I wasn’t allowed to buy the entire album, but mom gave the greenlight on the “Sweet Child” single.
 She was worried about the subject matter.
 Mr Brownstone was the B Side,

 but I had no idea what it was about.
 Brown colored rocks I thought.
 Never liked that song as a kid anyway, but now I listen to the entire thing and skip “Sweet Child”.
 That’s their signature tune, everyone knows it, I even played it when I was in a disco cover band?
 It’s a little too popular with everyone and next thing you know Fergie is butchering it.

 Scott Middleton – The ultimate marriage of punk rock, blues and rock ‘n’ roll.
 The benchmark for modern rock music.
 Appetite sounds like a cross between a less fake version of the Sex Pistols, meets an ultra badass version of Aerosmith.
 Nearly every song on this record was a hit and still sounds more vital than any contemporary rock record.

 Chris Tsangarides – When this little epic first came to my attention I was wondering what all the hype was about, it sounded like music that was a bit dated given the current musical climate.
-I wasn’t overly impressed that is until I got the album and listened to it in my music room from start to finish… I was amazed at the consistency of the song writing and was left feeling elated and like every guitar player tried to figure out how to play “Sweet child of mine” I was sold on this now Classic Rock album and it’s still one of my all-time faves.
+I wasn’t overly impressed that is until I got the album and listened to it in my music room from start to finish… I was amazed at the consistency of the songwriting and was left feeling elated and like every guitar player tried to figure out how to play “Sweet Child ‘O Mine” I was sold on this now Classic Rock album and it’s still one of my all-time faves.

 Jim Florentine – Genius.
 This album alone will put them in the Rock N Roll Hall of Fame.